-The contractual relationship between the management company and the investor, as well as any pre-contract relationships, shall be governed by German law.
+The legal relationship between the Management Company and investors, as well as any pre-contractual relationships shall be governed by German law.
 The registered office of the Management Company shall be the place of jurisdiction for claims by the investor against the Management Company arising from the contractual relationship.
-Investors who are consumers (see the definition below) and reside in another EU country, may initiate claims before a competent court in their place of residence.
+Investors who are consumers (see the following definition) and reside in another EU country may also initiate claims before a competent court in their place of residence.
 The enforcement of judicial decisions is governed by the Code of Civil Procedure, the Act on foreclosure sale and administrative receivership, where applicable, or the Insolvency Code.
 Since the management company is subject to domestic law, domestic judgements do not require recognition prior to enforcement.